With 2017 coming to a close, now is the time for private foundations to start thinking about their year-end tax strategies.

 A private foundation may face a liquidity dilemma if it holds a large amount of privately held stock or other non–income producing assets.
 If these assets are held for investment, they’re included in the minimum required distribution calculation and may not produce sufficient income to satisfy the foundation’s annual payout requirements.
 This issue should be considered prior to accepting gifts, and the illiquid holdings should be reviewed annually for liquidity concerns.

 A private foundation could consider granting an appreciated asset, such as a publicly traded security, to a public charity instead of selling the asset and granting cash.
-Doing this, the foundation would avoid the excise tax on the security’s inherent capital gain while still making a grant equal to the asset’s fair market value.
+By doing this, the foundation would avoid the excise tax on the security’s inherent capital gain while still making a grant equal to the asset’s fair market value.

 Foundations should periodically review their gift acceptance policy to ensure it covers illiquid gifts and unusual bequests so they’re prepared to address donors who propose these types of gifts, especially at year-end.